Conifers can be very useful, long-lasting design elements in a garden.

 Larches (Larix) are a little different to most other conifers because they are not evergreen, but deciduous.
 They lose their needles in the winter.

 - Larix kaempferi (Japanese larch)

 - Pseudolarix amabilis (Golden Larch)

-Larches in many different sizes, shapes, colours and forms are available for gardens in the UK.
+Larches in many different sizes, shapes, colours and forms are available for British gardens.

 8. Monkey Puzzle Tree

 This enormous evergreen tree is another common option for large gardens.
 It can grow truly monsterous in size, however, and so many not be a great choice where space is more limited.

 Though a common sight in gardens, this tree is actually endangered by logging, overgrazing and forest fires in its native South American range.

 It is known by the Latin name Araucaria araucana.